merge/fatattr-label/README.md

 ### What's different from `fatlabel`?
 [dosfstools](https://github.com/dosfstools/dosfstools)' `fatlabel` program writes this label too, so what's the difference?

-Yes, it does.
-But only when the partition is __unmounted__ or just being created. `fatattr-label` simply makes the label writeable while the partition is being used.
+Well, it only write the label when the partition is __unmounted__ or while created. `fatattr-label` simply makes the label writeable while the partition is being used.

 ### How to build
 `make`